langchain4j/langchain4j/docs/docs/tutorials/7-rag.md

 ## Accessing Sources
-If you wish to access the sources (retrieved `Content`s used to augment the message), you can easily do so by wrapping the response in the `Result<T>` class:
+If you wish to access the sources (retrieved `Content`s used to augment the message), you can easily do so by wrapping the return type in the `Result` class:
 ```java
 interface Assistant {